 Severe Chest pain: Squeezing chest pain – tightness, pressure, or heaviness in the chest.
 The pain may feel as if some heavy object was sitting on the chest.

 The pain may be felt in the middle of the breastbone or on the left side of the chest.
 The chest pain is referred to as angina.

 Some people feel the pain after physical activity.
 Once the tiring or stressful activity is stopped, the pain goes away on its own.
-In women, the chest pain can be sharp and may radiate to arm, neck and back.
+In women, the chest pain can be sharp and may radiate to the arm, neck, and back.

-Heart attack: Coronary artery disease in most of the cases go undetected for years even for decades without causing any symptoms until there is a significant blockage or a heart attack.
-Typical symptoms of a heart attack include severe, crushing and squeezing chest pain, pain in the arms, neck and shoulders, bursting in sweat, extreme weakness and shortness of breath.
+Heart attack: Coronary artery disease in most cases goes undetected for years even for decades without causing any symptoms until there is a significant blockage or a heart attack.
+Typical symptoms of a heart attack include severe, crushing, and squeezing chest pain, pain in the arms, neck, and shoulders, bursting in sweat, extreme weakness, and shortness of breath.

 The signs and symptoms associated with a heart attack in women differ as they may not always experience chest pain.
-They may experience pain in arms, shoulder and back and also abdominal pain.
-Some women get heart attack without experiencing any symptoms.
+They may experience pain in the arms, shoulder, and back and also abdominal pain.
+Some women get heart attacks without experiencing any symptoms.
 Men do also have silent heart attacks.
-It is better to consult a heart specialist if you have high cholesterol levels, diabetes, high blood pressure or use tobacco, smoke and drink alcohol.
+It is better to consult a heart specialist if you have high cholesterol levels, diabetes, high blood pressure or use tobacco, smoke, and drink alcohol.
 Obesity is also one of the leading causes of CAD and heart attacks.
-Those who fall under the high-risk category, heart disease screening should be taken on top priority.
+For those who fall under the high-risk category, heart disease screening should be taken as a top priority.

 For heart blockage treatment in Hyderabad, meet Dr. Sarat Chandra